 • Internal commodity ethical risk assessment to identify risks.

 The main source of risk internally is identified as temporary seasonal labour supply.
-This is particularly the case in November and December each year when over 1200 temporary workers are recruited for the Christmas Fresh programme.
+This is particularly the case in November and December each year when over 800 temporary workers are recruited for the Christmas Fresh programme.
+This risk has been mitigated by organisational changes which have taken place reducing our requirement from 1200 in the previous year.

 Seasonal workers and external labour providers have been identified as areas of higher risk and we look to mitigate these risks by: